North Korean TV news doesn’t change very much.

 There’s not much more to it, so when something changes, it’s worth noting no matter how small the change.

 Recently, I spotted a couple of reports that do away with the stale graphics of the past for something that looks a bit more modern.
-They are part of a gradual modernization of the look of North Korean TV that began in 2012 with the
+They are part of a gradual modernization of the look of North Korean TV that began in 2012 with the donation of US0,000 worth of equipment from China Central Television and recently included an update to the opening sequence of the main evening news.

 It doesn’t look very special, especially by the often flashy style of TV news in some countries, but it’s a big jump from the captions normally used.